weslambert/DinoSOARLab/README.md

 https://wlambertts.medium.com/zero-dollar-detection-and-response-orchestration-with-n8n-security-onion-thehive-and-10b5e685e2a1

+## NOTE
+This is NOT an officially supported Security Onion integration, so usage is at your own risk.

 ## Prerequisites
 It is assumed that Security Onion is already running and configured as a standalone, manager, or managersearch node.